For School Counselors

-School counselors play a critical role in the lives of young readers — especially children who are struggling to learn — in the following ways:
+School counselors play a critical role in the lives of young readers — especially children who are struggling to learn.

 - Helping teachers and parents identify and evaluate a child's talents, difficulties, or special needs by observing children's play and learning activities